telepresenceio/telepresence/docs/reference/vpn.md

 | `pods`    | The cluster's pod subnets.          |
 | `all`     | All of the above.                   |

-The WORKLOAD is the deployment, replicaset, or statefulset in the cluster whose agent will be used for targeting the routed subnets.
+The WORKLOAD is the deployment, replicaset, statefulset, or argo-rollout in the cluster whose agent will be used for targeting the routed subnets.

 This is useful in two situations: